nwhitehead/vida/README.md

 ## Advantages

-There are several reasons to use vida.
+There are several reasons to use Vida.

 * No complicated build steps needed, everything is in Lua files.
 * Performance of simple C functions often 6x faster than LuaJIT